thinkshiv/MOB-NYC-3/Lessons/Lesson 04/README.md

 ## Lesson Objectives

+* Review variables, values, and types
+* Utilize control flow to create a simple program flow in playgrounds.
 * Apply Optionals and explain when and how to use them.
-* Utilize control flow to create a simple program flow in playgrounds.
 * Identify functions and implement best practices
 * Be able to call and define functions that take parameters
 * Be able to use the returned value from a function